return42/sphkerneldoc/linux_src_doc/drivers/scsi/scsi_lib_c.rst

 Description
 -----------

-returns the req->errors value which is the scsi_cmnd result field.
+Returns the scsi_cmnd result field if a command was executed, or a negative Linux error code if we didn't get that far.

 .. _`__scsi_error_from_host_byte`: